 The company also makes taller and even significantly shorter bed frames than that one.
 For example, the Joseph model, a metal frame with wooden slats, comes in heights ranging from 6 to 18 inches.

 On the other hand, if you’re not into that kind of minimalism, you should get the upholstered Shalini frame.
 It comes in a range of sizes and two colors — light and dark gray.
-All of these products will remain commendably quiet after years of use — provided that you assemble them correctly.
+All of these products will remain commendably quiet and squeak-free after years of use — provided that you assemble them correctly.

 2. DIKAPA Metal Platform Bed Frame With Headboard and Footboard

 The quality of this frame’s construction is superb, so it should be quiet no matter how much you toss and turn at night.
 In fact, the manufacturer has even provided some built-in noise reduction features.
 For example, to prevent the metal slats from rubbing against the frame, they lined the support slots with rubber.
 They have also inserted thin strips of foam between the slats and the center support.